antespi/weird_salads/README.md

 Why are we discarding this feature?
 Because...:
 - This feature is not included in the requirements, even though the data is provided in the Excel file
+- This is not blocking us to learn how this first version is working in a real scenario
+- We need to reduce complexity, as we have limited time for this first MVP version

+## Menus recipes

+We are assuming that each menu is composed by one salad, described by one recipe.

+Why are we discarding this feature?
+Because...:
 - We need to reduce complexity, as we have limited time for this first MVP version

 ## Editable inventory entries